10 Best HTML Projects with Source Code

 Online Portfolio

-This is a project that you may find interesting, and at the same time, it will help you to test your knowledge of HTML and CSS .
+This is a project that you may find interesting.
 The project requires you to create a website that contains information about you, such as your name, skills, projects, work experience, et cetera.
 Also, you can create sections that highlight your hobbies and interests.

-The website should contain a header section where you can add a menu that allows visitors to navigate to the different pages of the website.
+The website should contain a header section where you can add a menu allowing visitors to navigate different pages.
 For instance, you can create separate web pages for your education details, work experience, and projects and add their links in the header menu.

-In the footer, you can add your contact information and links to social media profiles.
+You can add your contact information and links to social media profiles in the footer.
 Also, you can create a separate web page or a section within a web page that showcases your CV or resume.
-Apart from placing all the required elements and information sensibly, you need to leverage CSS to make your online portfolio stand out.
+Apart from sensibly placing all the required elements and information, you need to leverage CSS to make your online portfolio stand out.

 Source Code